Cross-Device Authentication (QR Login)

 // 2.
 Initialize cross-device session

-const initResult = await client.auth.crossDevice.init()
+const initResult = await client.crossDevice.start()

 if (!initResult.ok) {